SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/add-tile.md

 ---
 uid: help-en-dashboard-tile-add
-title: Dashboard add tiles
+title:  Add tile to a dashboard
-description: Dashboard add tiles
+description: How to add a tile to a dashboard
 author: SuperOffice RnD
 so.date: 07.04.2022
 keywords: dashboard